 While it's probably unlikely, I think the Vikings would be one of the best landing spots for Richardson.
 For one, Kevin O'Connell is a young offensive-minded head coach who accomplished plenty in his first NFL season.
 The Vikings also have a great running back in Dalvin Cook, and then arguably the best wide receiver in the NFL in Justin Jefferson.
 To round it out, Richardson could sit behind Kirk Cousins, and then eventually fill his shoes in what may be a seamless transition.

-Daniel Jones reportedly wants more than $45 million per year?
+Daniel Jones reportedly wants ?
 No thanks.
 How about franchise-tagging Jones, and drafting an even more athletic quarterback who reminds some of former Wyoming gunslinger Josh Allen?
 We saw what Brian Daboll did with Allen in Buffalo.
 Maybe the best landing spot for Richardson is teaming him up with the reigning NFL Coach of the Year in New York.
 While I'm comfortable saying this will not happen, it's pretty exciting to think about.
 Developing Richardson is the most important thing when it comes to examining where he should land.